bamless/extlib/README.md

 # extlib: c extended library

 extlib is a collection of libraries that implement common data structures and algorithms that are not provided by the c standard library.
 More specifically, it's a collection of various code that I've written throughout the years to make writing code in c faster and easier, by providing tools that are in my eyes essential to any programming language.

 Every algorithm implemented in the library strives to be as simple as possible, but not any simpler.
 Common optimizations and patterns are used where deemed necessary while mantaining the cleanest and simplest implementation possible, making the library easly comprehensible and modifiable.
 In the following I'll give a brief introdution of the various components of the library, for more examples check out the [examples/example.c](https://github.com/bamless/extlib/blob/master/examples/example.c) file.

+> NOTE: The library by default exports all symbols without any prefix.
+If you want find any conflicts
+> when using in your project, you can define `EXT_LIB_NO_SHORTHANDS` before including any of the
+> library headers to disable names without prefixes.

 ## ext_vector